 What makes a segment a segment?

-(a) have an influence on the buying decision and,
+- have an influence on the buying decision

-For example, some segments always go for the cheapest product.
-But others always buy the most expensive and highest quality.
-Some customers choose brands that are the safest, the most convenient, the most entertaining or offer the best customer service.
+For example, some segments always choose the cheapest option.
+Others, the most expensive.
+Some segments go for the safest, the most convenient, the most entertaining or the best customer service.

-Let’s look at how segmentation research works with this process, starting with how you define the business problem you need the research to answer.
+We start with defining the business problem you need the research to answer.

 Define the business problem

-The key business problem for segmentation research in usually how to prioritise.
-You need to prioritise because you have limited resources – budget, time and people.
+The key business problem for segmentation research in usually how to prioritise customers.
+You have to prioritise because you have limited resources – budget, time and people.

 You want to focus on the customers who’ll give you the best return on your investment.
-The most attractive segments, where your brand can find your a strong competitive advantage.
+The most attractive segments, where your brand can find a clear competitive advantage.

 Segmentation research brief

-This summary page outlines the context and sets out what’s needed from research project.
+This summary page outlines the context and sets out what’s needed from the research.
 It tells everyone why you’re doing the research, what you’ll use it for, and what you expect them to deliver.

-You can read more about market research briefs in our market research process guide.
-But segmentation research briefs have some specific areas you’ll need to include.
+Our market research process guide has more on research briefs.
+But segmentation research briefs have some specific areas you’ll need to include :-

 Background and Research Purpose